A Genetic Algorithm for Generating Extreme Examples in Arithmetic Dynamics: Data - Examples

 \subsection{Many Preperiodic Points (Morton-Silverman Uniform Boundedness)}

 For low degree functions, our algorithm is close to the best known bound, but appears to be getting further from the optimal values as the degree increases.
 As discussed above, this appears to mainly be due to the algorithm converging to long sparse cycles rather than dense preperiodic graphs as in the best known examples.
+Note that the counts listed here include the fixed point at infinity.

 {

 }